Read What Our Clients Say About Us

 To answer the question precisely, the state of your residence does affect your burial insurance rate.

-However, it has its effects on a very few policyholders in a few states.
+However, it has its effects on very few policyholders in a few states.
 For instance, policyholders in Washington, California, and New York have strict burial laws that affect their burial insurance rates.

 The rest of the states have the same burial insurance rates.
 The concerning thing about the burial insurance rates is the laws in different states that govern what burial insurance policies can or cannot allow and cover.
-There are some states where limited coverage amount is available.
+There are some states where a limited coverage amount is available.